Benno Bikes: Distribution

-Serfas took over sole distribution of Benno bikes in the United States, effective July 1, 2018.
+Serfas became the sole distributor of Benno bikes in the United States, effective July 1, 2018..
+Then in 2021, Quality Bicycle Products (QBP) took over as sole distributor.

 Recognition and awards

 Bicycling magazine named several Benno models best in their category for electric bicycles.
 The Benno eJoy 9D was named Best Compact E-Cargo Bike and the Benno eScout was named Best All-Around E-Cargo, although both were noted to be "on the pricier end of the ebike spectrum".

 In 2018 the company was the recipient of the Eurobike Award for the modular concept of its Compact eUtility Bike.
 The judges stated that the Compact eUtilityBike fills the gap between a cargo bike and a conventional bike.
 The jury found the Benno Boost E "to be solid, strong and versatile.
 We are particularly impressed by the wide range of transport options.
 The design is appealing and with its long wheelbase the pedelec is easy to control".

 International efforts

 Benno Bikes Swiss GmbH was founded in June 2017, by Swiss inventor Samuel Weishaupt.